Chemistry Job Alert

 6) Computer/System

-What is Chromatogram?
+What is a Chromatogram?

-After analysis, you will see a graph.
+After the analysis, you will see a graph.

-• This graph is called chromatogram
+This graph is called a chromatogram.

 X-axis = Time